MartinMeng008/COMP590HW2/README.md

 ```
 If the innocent told the truth and the guilty lied, who is guilty?

-Let us assume that at least one person is innocent and at least one guilty.
+Answer: Let us assume that at least one person is innocent and at least one guilty.
 So there is one or two guilty guys.
 We can encode whether a person is guilty or not with a boolean variable.
 If the boolean value is true, then the person is guilty.

     Step 1: make boolean variables for each person.
     Step 2: add the constraint for each person.